Beltane breathwork or ritual playlist and journal prompts

 • What do you need to bloom?

-• What old stories about yourself can you let go of?
+• What old stories can you let go of?

 • What possibility do you see for the months ahead?